 Thomas Jefferson left precise instructions regarding his tombstone and epitaph.
 He even provided the design for his gravemarker and the words to be inscribed upon it.
 “Because by these,” he wrote, “as testimonials that I have lived, I wish most to be remembered.”

 “On the faces of the Obelisk the following inscription, and not a word more:”

 of the Statute of Virginia for religious freedom

 Madison Rejected Measures to Delay His Death Until July 4th

 Many American’s viewed the deaths of both John Adams and Thomas Jefferson on Independence Day, 1826, as a sign of the new nation’s divinity.
 The death of James Monroe — the fifth US president — on Independence Day , 1831, seemed to provide confirmation.

-As James Madison lay dying in June, 1836, his doctor suggested that he take stimulants to delay the inevitable until July 4th.* Madison refused the offer and died on June 28, six days early.
-This raises an obvious question: if Madison’s life had been successfully prolonged, what further measures was his doctor prepared to take to make certain Madison died on July 4th?
+As James Madison lay dying in June, 1836, his doctor suggested that he take stimulants to delay the inevitable until 4th July.* Madison refused the offer and died on 28th June, six days early.
+This raises an obvious question: if Madison’s life had been successfully prolonged, what further measures was his doctor prepared to take to make certain Madison died on Independence Day?

 James Madison's Slave Wrote the First White House Memoir